 So, if you are a brand that targets youth, which social media channel should you be using?
-Where are you most likely to find influencers to help you promote your brand who are truly likely to influence the modern tech-savvy, cynical Generation Z. You may not have participated in Snapchat yourself but your potential customers certainly have!
+Where are you most likely to find influencers to help you promote your brand, those who truly influence the modern tech-savvy, cynical Generation Z?
+You may not participate in Snapchat yourself, but your potential customers certainly do!

 The Birth of Snapchat

 Snapchat is relatively new in social media, launched in 2011 by Stanford University students Bobby Murphy, Evan Spiegel, and Reggie Brown.
 Facebook was seven years old by this point and was already mature enough to have had a biopic made about it - The Social Network premiered in 2010.

 Snapchat was initially named Picaboo before being rebadged to its current name two months later.
 It was launched with the basic functionality of users being able to send a "snap" to each other that would self-destruct after a time set between one and ten seconds (a bit like those old Mission Impossible tapes, although the Snapchat generation will undoubtedly only know of the more recent Tom Cruise Mission Impossible movies).

 A "snap" is usually a picture or a short video clip.
 This gives the Snapchat user a chance to see the snap before it permanently deletes itself

 Critics initially decried Snapchat as another phone app that allowed users to trade photos they didn't want people to keep.
 However, they had no idea of the vast audiences that Snapchat would soon generate.